Geometric presentations of Lie groups and their Dehn functions: Gradings and tameness conditions

 \begin{rem} The homomorphism to a group of type SOL cannot always be chosen to have a closed image.
-For instance, let $\Z^2$ acting on $\R^2$ by Let $G=\R^2\rtimes\Z^2$ be the corresponding standard solvable group.
-Clearly, it has two opposite weights and is not 2-tame.
-On the other hand, since the action of $\Z^2$ on $\R^2$ is faithful, every nontrivial normal subgroup of $G$ intersects $\R^2$ non-trivially.
-So any homomorphism with cocompact image to a group $V\rtimes E$ of type SOL, whose image contains $V$, is injective, and therefore induces an injective map $\Z^2\to E$; in particular, $E\simeq\R$ and the image of $\Z^2$ in $\R$ cannot be closed. \end{rem}
+For instance, let $\Z^2$ act on $\R^2$ by Let $G=\R^2\rtimes\Z^2$ be the corresponding standard solvable group.
+Then every nontrivial normal subgroup of $G$ contains either $\R\times\{0\}$ or $\{0\}\times\R$; thus every proper quotient of $G$ is tame and it follows that no quotient of $G$ is of SOL type. \end{rem}